vitrivr/cottontaildb-proto/README.md

-# cottontaildb-proto
+# Cottontail DB (Protcol Buffer & gRPC)

-Protobuf and GRPC definitions for Cottontail DB.
+These are the Protobuf and gRPC definitions for Cottontail DB stack.
+They can be used to implement a client that uses Cottontail DB as a storage layer.